© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cyfarthfa Canal Level is a scheduled monument protected by Cadw under reference GM467.
 View the official record →

-Cyfarthfa Canal Level is a Post-Medieval industrial canal level situated in Wales, dating from the period of nineteenth-century industrial expansion.
+Cyfarthfa Canal Level is a post-medieval industrial canal construction associated with the iron industry of Merthyr Tydfil in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM467.

 Cyfarthfa Canal Level dates from the post medieval/modern period, and is classified as a canal level.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cyfarthfa Canal Level is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM467.